 Since 1997 when we first began homeschooling, I think the very hardest months to keep going are the winter months.
 The combination of lack of sunlight, being housebound a lot, and being at the midpoint of the year can combine to make a really tough spot to get through.
-In this periscope episode I talk about my best tips for how to handle it, and the all important rule that I’ve made for myself that has helped me many, many times!
+In this chat I talk about my best tips for how to handle it, and the all-important rule that I’ve made for myself that has helped me many, many times!

 Make No Big Decisions In January or February!